pujiayue/pujiayue.github.io/_pages/about.md

   - Awarded in *June 2023* and *June 2024*
 - **First Class Academic Scholarship**, University of Chinese Academy of Sciences
   - Awarded in *October 2023*
-- **National Scholarship Nomination**, Ministry of Education of P.R.China
-  - Awarded in *October 2023*

 # 🤝 Meetings
 - ACL(The Association for Computational Linguistics) 2024, Bangkok, Thailand